 We do our utmost to ensure that everything is as clean and hygienic as possible, to reduce to a minimum the likelihood of anyone passing on the dreaded virus – or anything else – to anyone in this house; but at the end of the day this is our home, not a guest-house or a hotel, and we intend to keep it that way.
 So there are no Perspex screens in the kitchen or elsewhere, no yellow 1 or 2-metre markers on the floors, and your hosts do not walk round in masks and gloves.
 But we keep a safe distance from you, and obviously expect you to do the same.
 Hand sanitiser is widely available.

-Notwithstanding all the above, rest assured that we are very happy to resume our bed and breakfast enterprise in 2021 and to welcome guests once again to Church House.
+Notwithstanding all the above, rest assured that we are very happy to have resumed our bed and breakfast enterprise in 2021 and to welcome guests once again to Church House.

 Andrew and Lis Darwin, October 2021